Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Twistor constructions for HS-SDYM and HS-YM

 As in the case of Yang-Mills, one can solve for $\psi$ in terms of $F$ and plug it back in.
 Then, the action for the higher-spin extension of Yang-Mills reads

-It is easy to see that this action is gauge invariant under the higher-spin extension of a Yang-Mills gauge transformation \eqref{eq:HSgaugetransform}.\footnote{A detailed investigation of the action \eqref{eq:actionHSYMspacetime} will be presented in a companion paper.} Similarly to the case of Yang-Mills theory, the twistor action of HS-YM reads where $\Bcal$ and $\omega$ are defined in \eqref{eq:generalizeconnection}.
-We note that all theories with at most one \textit{spatial} derivative (in the light-cone gauge) in the interaction terms and expanded around their self-dual sectors should be writable in this way since \eqref{eq:bridge} is an isomorphism.
-It would be interesting to apply this perturbation technique to the HS-SDGRA and the (parent) chiral HSGRA to see whether we can achieve non-chiral theories from their self-dual sectors.
+It is easy to see that this action is gauge invariant under the higher-spin extension of a Yang-Mills gauge transformation \eqref{eq:HSgaugetransform}.\footnote{A detailed investigation of the action \eqref{eq:actionHSYMspacetime} will be presented in a companion paper.} Similarly to the case of Yang-Mills theory, the twistor action of HS-YM reads where $\Bcal$ and $\omega$ are defined in \eqref{eq:HSconnection} and \eqref{eq:HSmultiplier}.
+We note that all theories with at most one \textit{spatial} derivative (in the light-cone gauge) in the interaction terms and expanded around their self-dual sectors should be writable in this way.
+It would be interesting to apply this perturbation technique to the HS-SDGRA and the (parent) chiral HSGRA to see whether we can achieve parity-invariant theories from their self-dual sectors.